feynon/carlosbecker.com/content/post/2018-07-31-goreleaser-lessons-learned.md

 `context` package, which holds all the data I need plus a `context.Context` instance, so I can use them interchangeably.

-The good thing is that things are checked at compile time: I know I that can access `ctx.Config.ProjectName` and that it will work.
+The good thing is that everything is checked at compile time: I know that I can access `ctx.Config.ProjectName` and that it will work.

 The bad thing about it is that it can be confusing for new contributors, as most of them will expect `context` to be the language's